 Finally, I would conclude with a note directed to my own former students, especially from a few years back or more.
 I have taught the horn pedagogy and repertoire courses a bit differently every year.
 Reflecting on all the past versions I believe that I have the content much more ideally organized for a course of this type than in any prior year.

-And, speaking of horn repertoire, there is an entire 2013 companion repertoire class that will be revised in the spring of 2017 as well.
+And, speaking of horn repertoire, there is an entire companion repertoire class as well.
 But, first, on to pedagogy!